For Those Looking to Raise Capital

 Raising via Non-Disclosure

-Likewise there are two options if raising equity via Non-Disclosure, and those are the Small Scale Offer and the Excluded Offer.
-Under both of these options, the company cannot advertise to the public and there are strict restrictions and penalties regarding share hawking, advertising and cold calling.
+If raising equity via Non-Disclosure, funds can be raised under an Excluded Offer.
+Under this option, the company cannot advertise to the public and there are strict restrictions and penalties regarding share hawking, advertising and cold calling.
 Generally raising under Non-Disclosure is cheaper than raising equity under Disclosure due to the lower compliance costs.

 Under an Excluded Offer, a Company cannot approach "retail investors", and can only approach sophisticated and professional investors.
 Under an Excluded offer the company can generally raise up to $10m but are restricted on who they can approach.